Minoru/blog.tty8.org/posts/2013-03-13-fun-with-bash-disown.markdown

 title: On BASH that has no &!, and old tricks suddenly rediscovered
 tags: linux
 language: english
+description: In BASH, &! sends the process to background but doesn't detach it.
+    Yet I managed to run it in such a way that I thought it *did* detach.
+    Here’s a postmortem.
 ---

 **TL;DR:** *don't want to spoil the fun, so please check [Summary](#summary) at